 The City of Seattle adopted a second tier (Tier II) of the System for new eligible employees starting January 1, 2017.
-Active Tier I members contributed 10.03% of their salaries to the retirement fund in 2018 and 2017 and the City contributed 15.23% and 15.29% in 2018 and 2017, respectively.
-Active Tier II members contributed 7.00% and the City contributed 14.42% in 2018 and 2017.
+Active Tier I members contributed 10.03% of their salaries to the retirement fund in 2019, 2018 and 2017 and the City contributed 15.23% in 2019 and 2018 and 15.29% in 2017.
+Active Tier II members contributed 7.00% and the City contributed 14.42% in 2019, 2018 and 2017.

 The graph above refers to the results of actuarial valuations prepared for funding purposes in accordance with Actuarial Standards of Practice (ASOPs).
 However, GASB 67 requires a separate actuarial valuation for accounting purposes.
 The primary purpose of the valuation for accounting purposes is to provide consistent, standardized methodology that allows comparability of amounts and increased transparency of the pension liability across U.S. pension plans complying with GASB 67.
-When reporting in accordance with GASB 67, the Plan Fiduciary Net Position as a Percentage of the Total Pension Liability was 64.14% as of December 31, 2018.
+When reporting in accordance with GASB 67, the Plan Fiduciary Net Position as a Percentage of the Total Pension Liability was 71.48% as of December 31, 2019.